vb000/LookOnceToHear/README.md

 ## Evaluation

 Evaluation is done on speech mixture in similar format as training samples.
-Checkpoints of the embedding model and the target speech hearing (TSH) model are available [here](https://drive.google.com/file/d/1CP0zbZExcqvNLdP9epyhY4fEVp_oQr59/view?usp=sharing).

     python -m src.ts_hear_test